This is how to ensure your career path stays on track

 Gary Player, a South African professional golfer

-Research says that people who think they are lucky are actually lucky.
+Research suggests that people who perceive themselves as lucky are indeed fortunate.
 You will need some luck in your career.

-Lucky people have the right mindset and know that luck is about showing up at work every day and being exceptional.
+Lucky people have the right mindset.
+They know that luck is about showing up at work every day.
+It’s about being exceptional.

 “80% of success is showing up.”